My Voice at GW

-My Voice at GW is the new employee engagement process for The George Washington University.
+My Voice at GW is a new employee engagement process for The George Washington University.
 Based on feedback we've received from faculty and staff, we are committed to reshaping the way we conduct the employee engagement survey process to better suit the needs of the university community.

 What is Gallup?